 To demonstrate the procedure, we consider the 5 most popular companies in the world.
 The name of those companies is in column B. After completing the stock tracker it will show as the image.

-Step 1: Input Name of Companies
+Step 1: Inserting Name of Companies in Excel

 In this step, we will input those companies’ names whose stocks we want to track.